netscaler/ADC-scripts/docs/usage/rolling-upgrades.md

 ## Testbed

-The testbed is comprised of a Netscaler CPX load balancer and 2 docker containers that act as the backend servers for the load balanced service.
+The testbed is comprised of a NetScaler CPX load balancer and 2 docker containers that act as the backend servers for the load balanced service.

 The logical diagram of the testbed is as follows